bakery/blog/_posts/2015-11-29-meteor-seo-circa-november-2015.markdown

 ### Step 2: Spiderable

-To tell Meteor that you want it to respond to requests from Google and Facebook bots in an SEO  friendly way, you will need to add spiderable module to your application
+To tell Meteor that you want it to respond to requests from Google and Facebook bots in a friendly way, you will need to add spiderable module to your application

 <script src="https://gist.github.com/callmephilip/65b13f4ae6fe85f635e3.js"></script>

 ### Step 3: Meta tags

-To make sure your meta tags on your pages are set accordingly, you will need to update them accordingly.
-In our case (Iron Router + Blaze), we've done the following
+To make sure meta tags on your pages are set accordingly, update them like so (Iron Router + Blaze in our case):

 <script src="https://gist.github.com/callmephilip/dde598a163f6763d59cf.js"></script>